zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 intel-microcode		# Driver for the CPU, not the GPU
 ```

-The DRM driver modules are `i915` and `radeon`; they participate in kernel mode switching:
+The DRM driver modules are `i915` and `radeon` which come with the kernel:

 ```bash
 $ lsmod | grep drm_kms_helper